1935 Canadian banknote series: Commemorative $25 banknote

 On 6 May 1935, the Bank of Canada issued a $25 banknote to commemorate the Silver Jubilee of the accession of George V to the throne.
 It was a royal purple banknote with the portraits of King George V and Queen Mary on the obverse engraved by Ford and Gunn, and a scene depicting Windsor Castle on the reverse engraved by Louis Delmoce of ABN.
 It was the first commemorative banknote issued by the Bank of Canada.

 Printing

 All printings of each denomination of the banknote series were signed by Graham Towers, the Governor of the Bank of Canada, and J.A.C.
 Osborne, the deputy governor.

-The English banknotes had serial numbers starting with the letter A, and the French banknotes had serial numbers starting with the letter F.
+Serial numbers were not used for 1935 series banknotes.
+The red numbers found on the notes consist of one series prefix letter, followed by a seven-digit sheet number.
+English banknotes used series prefix letter A, and French banknotes used series prefix letter F. For English $1 notes only, once all prefix letter A sheet numbers had been used, a second series was started using prefix letter B.

+Four notes were printed on a sheet of paper, and each of the four notes on the sheet were stamped with the same red sheet number.
+Below the sheet numbers is a single black "check letter" (A, B, C, or D), indicating the note's position on the sheet.

-The Canadian Bank Note Company printed the $1 (series A and F), $20 (series A and F), $50 (series A and F), $100 (series A and F), $500 (series A and F), and $1,000 (series A and F) banknotes, and the commemorative $25 banknote.
-The British American Bank Note Company printed the $2 (series A and F), $5 (series A and F), and $10 (series A and F) banknotes.
+The Canadian Bank Note Company printed the $1, $20, $50, $100, $500, and $1,000 banknotes, and the commemorative $25 banknote.
+The British American Bank Note Company printed the $2, $5, and $10 banknotes.